Patsy Clark Mansion

 The mansion was sold to an investor, Eugene Enloe.
 It then passed through a series of owners, who put it to work, so to speak.
 At one point it was the Francis Lester Inn, a restaurant and reception/event establishment until 1982.
 When new owners bought it, they restored the aging building and opened a high class restaurant, which was closed in May 2002 after a twenty-year run.

 HISTORY OF MANIFESTATIONS

-The old wine cellar located in the basement was reported to be the play area of three entities, whose antics were reported by employees of the various restaurants and inn who called the mansion home.
+The old wine cellar in the basement was reported to be the play area of three entities, whose antics were reported by employees of the various restaurants and inn who called the mansion home.

-b) Cold spots were probably felt.
+b) Cold spots have probably been felt.

 2208 West Second Avenue